medoidai/skrobot/docs/source/how_do_i_use_it.rst

 How do I use it?
 ================

 The following examples use many of skrobot’s components to built a machine learning modelling pipeline.
 Please try them and we would love to have your feedback!
-Furthermore, many examples also can be found in the project's `repository <https://github.com/medoidai/skrobot/tree/master/examples>`__.
+Furthermore, many examples can be found in the project's `repository <https://github.com/medoidai/skrobot/tree/master/examples>`__.

 Example on Titanic Dataset
 --------------------------